Keepingshtum/CS146/README.md

     d.
 Plain English Approach (This should match the Java/Python solutions)

     Obviously, each extra credit problem may not need all of these, since some asked for a plain text submission.
-Exercise your judgement, you are all smart enough to understand what is needed for each problem!
+Exercise your judgment, you are all smart enough to understand what is needed for each problem!

 7. #### Notes